amoolagundla/DotNetRuleEngine/README.md

 <br />
 > DotNetRuleEngine is a ***Rule Engine*** that allows you to write sophisticated
 > rules to keep your code clean and structured.
 Supports both **synchronous** and **asynchronous** execution.
-But most importantly it does this in a very simple and elegant way.
+And most importantly it does this in a simple and an elegant way.

 ```csharp